 At that price the VR Hero Plus comes with a certain weight of expectation.
 And talking of weight, this thing ain’t light.
 At 1.08kg it’s more than double the weight of the Oculus Rift or HTC Vive.
 While this heft is a consequence of the power and functionality packed into the headset, it does mean it’s better suited to short demonstrations in showrooms, rather than extended playtime – but then as we’ve mentioned it’s not really designed for play.

-As a joint venture between Czech VR Studio VRgineers and motion-sensor specialist Leap Motion, the headset incorporates a built-in hand-tracking sensor, which doesn’t require the use of traditional hand controllers, although it does support a range of tracking systems, and is compatible with HTC Vive hardware.
+Developed by Czech VR Studio VRgineers with tracking technology from Leap Motion, the headset incorporates a built-in hand-tracking sensor, which doesn’t require the use of traditional hand controllers, although it does support a range of tracking systems, and is compatible with HTC Vive hardware.

 Holy resolution, Batman